ShyftNetwork/ShyftScripting/README.md

 ### notes on Gas Price
-gas price is is defined in WEI online conversion utility at: https://eth-converter.com/ and here's a website that you can find the *current* gas prices, to enter into the environment variable file: https://etherscan.io/gastracker
+gas price is is defined in WEI online conversion utility at: https://eth-converter.com/

+here's a website that you can find the *current* gas prices, to enter into the environment variable file: https://etherscan.io/gastracker